Growing Zones: 3-9 outdoors(hardy down to -30℉) 3-9 outdoors

 Plus, their Mediterranean look adds value to your property.
 These plush Poplars grow in an elegant, columnar fashion.
 Use them to line your driveway, the road or the edges of your property.
 Line your Northern borders for a full, voluminous look that's enviable.

 Best of all?
 When you plant Lombardy Poplars, you get a large, solid wall, without taking up a lot of yard space.
 Unusual, upward-sloping branches form a stunning, columnar outline that's second to none.
-In fact, songbirds particularly love these trees for nesting and shelter.
+And we've planted, grown and shipped each Lombardy Poplar from our nursery for amazing results...now, you reap the rewards.

 Plant today and you'll have silver-green leaves and unusual branches swaying in the breeze in no time.
 Lombardy Poplar Trees are not evergreens, but they continue to provide great wind blockage and privacy throughout the year.
 Order a few (or more) of your own today!